 When it comes to ranking content — both from followed accounts and recommended accounts — the way that content is already performing affects where it’s going to show up.

-For example, a post that already has a good amount of likes and comments will rank higher than one that doesn’t.
+For example, a post that already has a good amount of likes, comments, and sends (i.e. sharing between users) will rank higher than one that doesn’t.

 Account performance